remy/remysharp.com/public/blog/this-is-the-girl.md

 # This is the girl

-This is the girl I met in collage.
+This is the girl I met in college.

 <!--more-->